Regular procedure

 The legal provisions that regulate the asylum procedure are set out in primary legislation and the Immigration Rules (set out in full in the Overview of the legal framework), with guidance explaining how these should be implemented.

-As mentioned in Number of staff and nature of the determining authority, the Home Office has responsibility for all aspects of immigration, and is directly responsible for policy development.
+As mentioned in above (see Number of staff and nature of the determining authority), the Home Office has responsibility for all aspects of immigration, and is directly responsible for policy development.
 The department dealing with the processing of asylum claims is the UK Visas and Immigration (UKVI).
 Within the UKVI the directorate dealing with asylum claims is known as the Immigration and Protection Directorate; Asylum Intake and Casework is within that directorate.
 Responsibility for border control lies with the UK Border Force, an executive agency of the Home Office which combines immigration, policing and customs functions.
 Subjects covered by the publicly available guidance for case workers include making an asylum decision.[1]

 A 2019 report entitled ‘Lessons not Learned: the failures of asylum decision-making in the UK’ documents flawed credibility assessments and finds that the current system places an unrealistic and unlawful evidential burden on asylum applicants.
 It compiles findings from over 50 publications issued over the last fifteen years on the quality of decision-making processes in the UK Home Office.
 Built on an analysis of over 1,800 asylum cases and 140 interviews, the report charts the consistent failure of the Home Office to implement recommendations to improve procedures.[2]

-There is no enforceable time limit for deciding asylum applications, but the immigration rules say that the decision must be taken ‘as soon as possible’.[3]
-The target to deal with ‘straightforward’ applications was six months, or 182 days, although in February 2019 the government announced that this strict target had been abandoned,[4] no replacement has yet been agreed, although discussions between UKVI colleagues and NGOs took place in early 2019.
+There is no enforceable time limit for deciding asylum applications, but the immigration rules say that the decision must be taken ‘as soon as possible’.[4]

 An inspection by the ICIBI identified and detailed challenges to the UKVI casework progression and looked at the length of time taken to make a decision, on average for each quarter between January 2017 and May 2021.
 The first quarter of 2021 was found to be the longest, at an average of 473 days.[7]
 Statistics have been regularly published as to the performance of the UKVI against the six-month target and how many cases were pending after being in the system for more than six months.